The student news site of Bloomington High School South

 Freshman Ali Stolberg explained, “Before the games we all liked to do our regular things.
 Regular warmups, regular hairdos, everything just to be ready and the same.”

-After the team’s exceptional performance against Bloomington North, the Panthers won the Conference Indiana Championship for the third straight year, defeating Columbus North 2-1.
+After the team’s exceptional performance against Bloomington North, the Panthers went on to win Conference Indiana for the third straight year, defeating Columbus North 2-1.

 The Panthers won three more consecutive games before beginning their Sectional journey versus Terre Haute North.
 In their game against the Patriots, Lacy led the Panthers with an impressive hat trick to carry the team to a 3-0 Sectional victory.

 Next, the Panthers took on Franklin Central in the Regional Semi.
-They won 2-1 to advance to the Regional Finals at home versus Castle and were hungry for redemption.
+They won 2-1 to advance to the Regional Finals at home versus Castle, hungry for redemption.

-On October 21, the Panthers traveled to Columbus for their Semi-State game against Cathedral, who had just knocked off #1 Carmel 2-1 to advance.
-The Panthers prevailed, leading them to their first State Finals appearance in 20 years.
+On Oct.
+21, the Panthers faced off against Cathedral in their Semi-State game, which took place in Columbus.
+Cathedral had previously defeated #1 seeded Carmel 2-1 to advance.
+The Panthers came out on top, leading them to their first State Finals appearance in 20 years.

 Lacy scored the only goal for the Panthers, just seven minutes into the match.